RTamaasP/AMAM-loottable/readme.md

 Loottable expansion for [AMAM VillagersRestricted](https://modrinth.com/datapack/amam-villagersrestricted) datapack.

 Adds the custom item needed in the datapack above for villagers' summoning into vanilla structures, like villages, trial chambers or shipwrecks.
+It is a separate datapack in case the user of the datapack linked above would want to set the obtainment of the item independently, I didn't want to hardcode the loottable into the datapack which provides the base mechanics.